robert-hh/XPT2046-touch-pad-driver/README.md

 **Files:**
 - touch.py: Source file with comments.
 - calibration.py: Code to determine the calibration of the touch pad, which allows to map between touch pad and screen coordinates.
 You will be asked to touch four points at the screen indicated by a cross-hair.
 The confidence level is set high, so keep your hand steady and use a stylus.
 If it fails at a certain point, release and touch again.
 The determined values are printed on the screen and at the USB interface.
 So you can copy them from there.
 Once the values are know, they are set temporarily, and you may try them.
 Just touch the screen.
 At the point of touching, a small green circle should light up.
 If the match is bad, repeat the calibration.
 - touchtest.py: Another sample test program, which creates a small four button keypad, which is defined by a table.
+- touch_bytecode.py: An implementation of the libary whitout viper code.
+This nay be paced in frozen bytecode at the cost of execution speed.
 - README.md: this one
 - LICENSE: The MIT license file